MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/contract-lifecycle-management/developer/clm-enable.md

 1. Expand the **General** FastTab and make the following settings:
     - **Connection name** – Enter a name to identify the CLM system.
     - **Base URL** – Enter the host name of the external CLM service. <!--KFM: We should explain a bit more about how these two URLs are different and/or used. -->
     - **External navigation base URL** – Enter the host name for external navigation.
-If this parameter isn't provided, the system will use **Base URL** field instead.
+If this parameter isn't provided, the system uses the **Base URL** instead.
 1. On the Action Pane, select **Save**.

 ## Set up external navigation links